 Hon.
 Joseph Emathe (Turkana Central, UDA): Hon.
 Temporary Speaker, I rise on a point of order to tell the Hon.
-Member that under Section 7(2)(h) of the Climate Change Act, 2016, it is very clear that this position was reserved for people from marginalised communities under Article 260 of the Constitution.
+Member that under Section 7(2)(h) in Climate Change Act, 2016, it is very clear that this position was nominated for people from marginalised communities under Article 260 of the Constitution.
 Number two,...